10 Best Pumpkin Seeds

 Feature Tradeoffs

-Shelled pepitas save you time and are easier on dental work.
+Shelled pepitas save time and are easier on dental work.
 In-shell seeds offer a slower eating experience and may stay crunchy longer because the shell protects the kernel.
 Most ranked products above are shelled pepitas, which dominate the cooking and topping category.

 Storage and Shelf Life